bradleesand/cppgm-pa6/README.md

 Each analysis includes:

-    USED: The non-terminals that refer to `foo`
+    USED: The non-terminals that refer to `foo` (back references)
     FIRST: The set of tokens that can possibly start `foo`
     FOLLOW: The set of tokens that can possibly occur after `foo`

-Following this is the grammar for `foo`, and then a breadth first list of the grammars it refers to.
-That is, first the grammars that `foo` uses are listed, followed by the grammars that are used by those grammars, and so on until all nested referenced grammars are shown.
+Following these items is the grammar for `foo`, and then a breadth first list of the grammars it refers to.
+That is, first the grammars that `foo` uses are listed (first degree), followed by the grammars that are used by those grammars (second degree), and so on until all nested referenced grammars are shown.

 Each non-terminal is html-linked to its own analysis page.